Standardised convolutional filtering for radiomics: Riesz AYRS

-To address (i) and (ii), one can locally align all Riesz filters using a given alignment criterion to combine directional sensitivity with local invariance to rotations, as motivated in Section~\ref{sec:combiningDSandRotInv} and Fig.~\ref{fig:LRI_overview}.
-Whereas the max orientation pooling operation can be seen as an alignment criterion, the latter only focuses on the maximum response of one single filter.
-Since Riesz filter banks include several filters with distinct profiles (see \textit{e.g.} Fig.~\ref{fig:Riesz} with order $L=2$), other alignment criteria based on meaningful quantities can be used.
-In particular, two suitable alignment criteria are those maximizing the gradients or the Hessian~\cite{DMP2017}, which can be efficiently computed directly from the Riesz coefficients using the structure (or Hessian) tensor~\cite{ChU2012}.
-The formulae for computing the regularised structure tensor from Riesz coefficients can be found in Section IV-B of Chenouard \textit{et al.}~\cite{ChU2012}.
-Regularizing the structure tensor is important to determine the scale of the structures from which the orientation is important at a given position $\boldsymbol{k}_0$.
-This must be optimized for the problem at hand via the variance $\sigma_{\text{tensor}}$ of a Gaussian window $g_{\sigma_{\text{tensor}}}[\boldsymbol{k}]$ noted as $\nu(\boldsymbol{x})$ in Section IV-B of~\cite{ChU2012}.
 Computing these alignment maps allows determining how to further orient all elements of the Riesz filter bank to achieve locally rotation invariant image analysis.
-More specifically, the collection of eigenvectors (sorted by corresponding eigenvalues) of the structure tensor at the position $\boldsymbol{k}_0$ yields a rotation matrix that can be used to align the Riesz filters.
-Moreover, thanks to the steerability property of the Riesz transform~\cite{UnV2010}, no additional convolution operations are required to compute the response of rotated filters.
+Thanks to the steerability property of the Riesz transform~\cite{UnV2010}, no additional convolution operations are required to compute the response of rotated filters.
 A steerable filter~\cite{FrA1991} is a filter that can be obtained as a linear combination of steerable kernels, and all rotations of the former can also be obtained via another linear combination of the filter responses parameterised by the desired rotation (\textit{e.g.} one rotation angle in 2$D$), which obviates the need to re-convolve the oriented filter with the input image.
-The formulae and directions for computing the steered Riesz coefficients are detailed in Section III-E of Chenouard \textit{et al.}~\cite{ChU2012}.
-To summarise, aligned Riesz filters allow directional and rotation-invariant image analysis that can characterise interpretable transitions in medical images.
-Rotationally-invariant steerable representations can also be learned to be specific to the problem at hand~\cite{Depeursinge2017,AFO2019}, also with CNNs~\cite{AFO2019,AFO2019b,WHS2018,Winkels2019,Weiler2018,bekkers2018roto}.
+In 2$D$, steering the kernel $\mathcal{R}_1$ using a rotation matrix $\mathrm{U}_\theta = $ can simply be obtained using $\mathcal{R}_1(\mathrm{U}_{\theta}\,\cdot)=\cos\theta\,\mathcal{R}_1(\cdot)+\sin\theta\,\mathcal{R}_2(\cdot)$, which only requires computing a linear combination parameterised by the rotation.
+This is illustrated in Fig.~\ref{fig:2dsteerability}.